nuwber/rabbitevents/README.md

 RabbitEvents now supports Laravel 9.0 or greater.

 ### Removed `--connection` option from the `rabbitevents:listen` command
-There's an issue [#98](https://github.com/nuwber/rabbitevents/issues/98) that still need to be resolved.
+There's an issue [#98](https://github.com/nuwber/rabbitevents/issues/98) that still needs to be resolved.
 The default connection is always used instead.

 ## RabbitEvents Publisher<a name="publisher"></a>

 The RabbitEvents Publisher component provides an API to publish events across the application structure.
-More information about how it works you could find on the RabbitEvents [Publisher page](https://github.com/rabbitevents/publisher).
+More information about how it works can be found on the RabbitEvents [Publisher page](https://github.com/rabbitevents/publisher).

 ## RabbitEvents Listener<a name="listener"></a>

 The RabbitEvents Listener component provides an API to handle events that were published across the application structure.
-More information about how it works you could find on the RabbitEvents [Listener page](https://github.com/rabbitevents/listener).
+More information about how it works can be found on the RabbitEvents [Listener page](https://github.com/rabbitevents/listener).

 ## Non-standard use <a name="#non-standard-use"></a>

-If you're using only one of parts of RabbitEvents, you should know a few things:
+If you're using only one part of RabbitEvents, you should know a few things:

 1. You remember, we're using RabbitMQ as the transport layer.
-In the [RabbitMQ Documentation](https://www.rabbitmq.com/tutorials/tutorial-five-python.html) you could find examples how to publish your messages using a routing key.
+In the [RabbitMQ Documentation](https://www.rabbitmq.com/tutorials/tutorial-five-python.html), you can find examples of how to publish your messages using a routing key.
+This routing key is the event name, like `something.happened` from the examples above.

-   This is an event name like `something.happened` from examples above.
+1. Rabbit

-1. RabbitEvents expects that a message body is a JSON encoded array.
+Events expects that a message body is a JSON-encoded array.
 Every element of an array will be passed to a Listener as a separate variable.
-Example:
+For example:
 ```json
 [
   {